Are you thinking about filing a whistleblower lawsuit to put a stop to government fraud at the federal or state level?

 Fortunately, there are federal and state laws that allow you to fight back against retaliation.

 Under the False Claims Act, it is illegal for an employer to engage in the following forms of retaliation against employees who file qui tam lawsuits:

 - Termination of employment

 - Denial of a promotion

-If you file a lawsuit and prove that your employer retaliated against you over your whistleblower lawsuit, your employer will be required to provide relief to return you to the situation you are in before the retaliation occurred.
+If you file a lawsuit and prove that your employer retaliated against you over your whistleblower lawsuit, your employer will be required to provide relief to return you to the situation you were in before the retaliation occurred.
 Relief could include:

 - Reinstatement to the position you had before retaliation occurred

 - Twice the amount of back pay, with interest

 - Special damages caused by retaliation, such as reasonable attorneys’ fees and other legal expenses